Prajal Sakhardande: Heritage activism

 On 30 September 2000, Sakhardande co-founded the Goa Heritage Action Group (GHAG) in response to increasing threats to Goa's built and cultural heritage.
 The group aims to protect historically and aesthetically significant buildings, sites, and artefacts.
 He has been active in campaigns such as Save Mhadei, Goa Bachao Abhiyan, and anti-SEZ protests.
 His weekly column Pages from the Past has contributed to raising awareness of Goa's monuments and historical legacies.

 Writing career

 Sakhardande's first book was the 2012 Muslim History and Heritage of Goa.
 He then wrote a biography of Matanhy Saldanha, Matanhy Saldanha – the Legend.
 In 2019, he published Goa Gold Goa Silver: Her History Her Heritage – from Earliest Times to 2019, comprehensive overview of Goa's history, including cultural and political developments.

 In 2023, Sakhardande co-authored a book, The Quest for Goa: History and Heritage of Goa from Ancient Times to 2019.
-His 2025 book, Unearthing Her Story, examines women’s contributions to Goan history, focusing on the importance of recognizing women's roles in shaping cultural identities.
+His 2025 book, History of Women’s Contribution to Goa’s Struggle for Freedom (1928-1961), examines women’s contributions to Goan history, focusing on the importance of recognizing women's roles in shaping cultural identities.